 - Deep Vein Thrombosis (DVT); Blood Clots

-- Osteoporosis (weaken bones)
+- Osteoporosis (weakened bones)

 - Misalignment of the Neck, Shoulders, and Upper Spine